 There are tremendous benefits to fitting your car with deep dish rims.
 These wheels are often cast from aluminium alloys, which means they are lightweight but durable.
 There are many designs to choose from, which allows drivers from all walks of life to give their vehicles a unique look.
-Sizes can range from 13″ up to 24″ and beyond, and alloys can stand up to Australia’s roughest driving conditions.
+Sizes can range from 13″ up to 24″ and beyond, and alloys can stand up to the UK’s roughest driving conditions.
 Read on for some additional information on deep dish wheels and alloys.

 Composite and One-Piece Wheels

 Wheels are typically made as a single unit, but they can also be made as two- or three-piece composites.
-One-piece rims are less expensive because there’s no extra assembly required; initial setup of tools and molds may be pricey, but manufacturing is much faster.
+One-piece rims are less expensive because there’s no extra assembly required; initial setup of tools and moulds may be pricey, but manufacturing is much faster.
 One-piece wheels are usually lighter, because there are no bolts connecting pieces together.

 The main advantage of composite wheels is that they offer perfect fitment for any car, which is perfect for older vehicles and those with rare stud patterns and offsets.
 Composite wheels can give a vehicle a very unique look, which makes them very desirable among import enthusiasts.